Skip to main content

 5. Malhotra A, et al. Tirzepatide for the Treatment of Obstructive Sleep Apnea and Obesity.
 N Engl J Med.
 2024.
 The SURMOUNT-OSA trial.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all", the right GLP-1 plan must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions